rithmschool/outcomes_curriculum/conceptual/js.md

 * hoisting
 * timers (setInterval / setTimeout)
 * IIFE
-* DOM manipulation using jQuery or vanilla JS
+* DOM manipulation using jQuery AND vanilla JS

 #### Intermediate JS - these are must knows for interviews, but make sure there is 100% confidence in the topics above before continuing here